In 1954 I was

 for kiddie matinees or sub-runs well past the initial major reissue.

-from the early '70s that I often use for research.
-Only major reissues
+MGM inventory from the early '70s that I often use for research.

-were given a new release #, and it does show a "55" series release number
+Only major reissues were given a new release #, and it does show a "55"

-however, handwritten in this printout for TARZAN AND HIS MATE are
+Conversely, however, handwritten in this printout for TARZAN AND HIS

-references to studio copies of 'long' and 'short' version, whereas there
+MATE are references to studio copies of 'long' and 'short' version,

-is nothing indicated for TARZAN ESCAPES except nitrate neg, safety
+whereas there is nothing indicated for TARZAN ESCAPES except nitrate

-neg, etc. Reading this old inventory is a heartbreaker, because it
+neg, safety neg, etc. Reading this old inventory is a heartbreaker,

-represents the inventory before MGM sent their nitrate to Eastman House,
+because it represents the inventory before MGM sent their nitrate to Eastman

-twice, have the best scene cut out at the last minute, then be shown years
+would be made twice, have the best scene cut out at the last minute, then

-later unheralded but complete, and then drop once again into the black
+be shown years later unheralded but complete, and then drop once again

-abyss of lost films.
+into the black abyss of lost films.
 Yet that is exactly what happened.
-The

 -- Where are the vampire bats?
 Do they exist anywhere on earth other